-- an ever changing variety of scenery and spectacular views;
+– ever changing variety of scenery and spectacular views;

-- a unique and truly memorable finish along a causeway exposed only at low tide;
+– unique and truly memorable finish along a causeway exposed only at low tide;

-- the chance to connect with one of our greatest saints
+– chance to connect with one of our greatest saints;

-- a route which can be completed in 6 days without requiring a lot of training or high fitness levels.
+– can be completed in 6 days without requiring much training or fitness.

 Holy places listed in Britain’s Pilgrim Places book: Holburn; Holy Island / Lindisfarne